The Amalfi coast is one of the most beautiful coastlines in the world; Villa la Madonnina is situated in the heart of it.

 Very worth while to visit is Ravello (10 km / 6 miles) – not far from Amalfi – with its fabulous gardens and villas and the Ravello music festival.
 The view down to the sea is spectacular!
 For more information see : Ravello

 Also nearby is the famously beautiful Positano (11 km / 7 miles) – the vertical city that lives up to its reputation – at least from the outside!
-For more information see: Positano
+Instead of driving there or take a bus you can rent a rubber boat in nearby Marina di Praia and use the valley service at the port of Positano and then visit Positano.
+See here the information.
+For more information about Positano: Positano